zacfukuda/minamoto/README.md

 These media queries are defined in `functions/other.php`.

-> This themes avoid using inline media query.
+> **This themes avoid using inline media query**.
 You can, however, easily write [Bootstrap-based media queries](https://getbootstrap.com/docs/4.0/layout/overview/) as follows.

 ```stylus
 @media $xs